 Breakfast: Hotel buffet.

-Lunch: Enjoy a plated meal at lovely and historic Rancho de Chimayó.
-Chimayó is known for its heirloom chiles, the fruit of the Capsicum plant, famed for their flavorful balance of sweetness and heat.
+Lunch: Enjoy a plated meal at a popular local restaurant offering traditional American, Greek and New Mexican cuisine.
 Most New Mexican dishes are served with red or green chile (New Mexico's official state question is "Red or Green?"
 If you'd like both, order "Christmas!")
 We'll have a plated meal including a selection of entrées and soft drinks (additional beverages available for purchase.)

 Evening: At leisure.